Your state’s best independent family-friendly restaurant

 Maine: Salvage BBQ, Portland

 Children can be messy and loud.
 But, then, so can sticky, barbecued ribs and those who smack their lips while eating them – which is part of what makes Salvage BBQ so perfect for families.
-Deliciously tender meat, sausages and sides like hush puppies and oozy mac 'n' cheese help too, as does the selection of retro video games.
+Deliciously tender meat, sausages, and sides like hush puppies and oozy mac ’n’ cheese help, too, as does the selection of retro video games.
 The warehouse-style dining room is huge, with plenty of space around tables.

 Maryland: Bayside Skillet, Ocean City

 Outdoor space is especially important when dining with kids, so the huge deck at seafood restaurant Bayside Skillet, with tables sheltered by colorful fringed umbrellas, is perfect on warmer days.
 The fun, friendly atmosphere will keep diners of all ages happy.
-It is, as the name suggests, famed for bayside views – and some very delicious crêpes.
+It is, as the name suggests, famed for its bayside views – and some very delicious crêpes.

 Massachusetts: The Friendly Toast, Boston